ARC-1388/ARC-1388/README.md

   "how_many_hours_do_we_code": "yes",
   "tabs_or_spaces": "emotional damage",
   "do_we_test_in_production": "next question",
-  "current_relationship_status": "committed to clean architecture", "favorite_debugging_method": "staring aggressively at the screen" }
+  "favorite_debugging_method": "staring aggressively at the screen", "relationship_status": "committed to clean architecture" }
 ```